 Having a baby is a very special time in parents’ lives, and in the build up to the delivery date, the bond between mother and midwife becomes very strong as the midwife supports the mother throughout her pregnancy.

 More recently, there has been an increase in demand for Midwifery Led Units where the midwife assists with a natural birth as the mother wants the midwife to look after her and her baby throughout the birth.

 Parents in Sutton Coldfield who wanted to give birth in a Midwifery Led Unit would have to travel to a different hospital.
-Now, Good Hope Hospital Charity is delighted to announce that we will be creating the town’s very own unit at the hospital.
+Now, Good Hope Hospital is delighted to have it's very own unit at the hospital.

-Over 3,500 babies are born each year at Good Hope Hospital and by having a Midwifery Led Unit, more mothers will be able to benefit from the support of midwives in a specialist unit.
+Over 3,500 babies are born each year at Good Hope Hospital and by having a Midwifery Led Unit, more mothers will benefit from the support of midwives in a specialist unit.

-The unit is going to be based on the same ward as the Maternity Unit, but there will be a clear separation between the two units.
-The service will only be offered to women who have had no serious complications during their pregnancy, haven’t had any risks in previous pregnancies and have no medical problems.
+The unit is based on the same ward as the Maternity Unit.
+The service is only offered to women who have had no serious complications during their pregnancy, haven’t had any risks in previous pregnancies and have no medical problems.

 The unit opened in April, and saw its first birth just hours later!
 You can read all about the first MLU baby, Baby Joey, and his parents' experience on the unit here.